How to Use Deployment Tools

 If you want to deploy Docentric reports from one environment to another (e.g. from development to staging, or from staging to production), and you are storing your Docentric templates as AOT Resources (so called System Templates), you basically don’t have to do anything except to deploy your AX package/model containing these AOT resources to the target environment.
 After that, use the Reload system templates functionality described below.

-The Tools action pane tab is a part of the Reports form, which contains Docentric report setup data.
+The Tools action pane tab is a part of the Reports form, which we call Docentric report setup.

 Reloading system templates